-This month’s challenge, as a Lowe’s Creative Blogger, was to makeover a part of our basement.
+This month’s DIY project was to makeover a part of our basement.
 I knew that it was time to finally give this fireplace a makeover.
 We had been talking about adding a Fireplace Mantle to this plain brick face and this month’s challenge was the perfect excuse for us to get it done.

 **One note of caution though…we do NOT use this fireplace for fires.
 The drafting has never been good on this fireplace in the basement and we have three others in the home (crazy right?).
 This fireplace mantel is for show only.
 So if you are going to be using your fireplace to build real fires, be sure to check out the safety building code for fireplaces so you don’t start anything on fire!